Install the Player on Linux

 |bsp.db||/opt/broadsign/suite/bsp/share/bsp/||Database file that contains various data used by Broadsign Control Player, e.g., incidents, statistics, etc.|

 Broadsign Control can support players in any time zone.
 The player’s timezone can be configured via Broadsign Control Administrator and all timestamps are converted to UTC for statistics.
-If there is localized content to be played, then using a local timezone for the player will allow Flash and other third-party applications to have access to and display the correct time.
+If there is localized content to be played, then using a local timezone for the player will allow third-party applications to have access to and display the correct time.

 If a change is made to the operating system's time zone, the player needs to be restarted to use the new settings.